naude-r/spark/PR-STATUS.md

   * perwendel/spark#1246 opened on Aug 18, 2021 by YunLemon
 * Upgrade SLF4J
   * perwendel/spark#1239 opened on Jun 2, 2021 by M-Razavi
-* Fix perwendel/spark/issues/1077 : Solve the bad route selection based on acceptType
+* ❌**TEST FAILING**: Fix perwendel/spark/issues/1077 : Solve the bad route selection based on acceptType
   * perwendel/spark#1238 opened on May 21, 2021 by Chauncey-Xxy
 * fix issue perwendel/spark/issues/1204
   * perwendel/spark#1236 opened on May 21, 2021 by FhToday